ros2/design/articles/zero_copy.md

 #### RTI Connext DDS

-* The Connext API (more generally the DDS API) requires that you use a sequence of messages when taking or reading.
+* The Connext API (more generally the DDS API) requires that the user to use a sequence of messages when taking or reading.
   * This means the ROS API needs to do the same, otherwise the middleware would be giving a "loan" to a message in a sequence, but it would also need to keep the sequence immutable.
 * Needs to keep sample and sample info together, therefore `rclcpp` loaned message sequence needs to own both somehow.